Protecting Wyoming’s Quality of Life Since 1973

 Stephanie Avey, Executive Administrator

 Stephanie holds an Associate of Science in General Business from Sheridan College and credits towards a BS in business administration.
 Stephanie has been integral in handling Powder River’s day to day operations for over 20 years.
 She is responsible for all administrative operations including bookkeeping, federal reporting, maintaining our database, webpage and coordinates and organizes our annual meeting auction fundraiser.
-In her free time she enjoys spending time outdoors and with her family, especially her grandbabies.
+In her free time she enjoys fishing, hunting, and spending time with her family and riding through the Big Horn Mountains.

 Casey Quinn, Organizer